-The 17th Century Agia Tower belonged to one of the richest families in Naxos, the Kokkos family.
+The 17th-century Agia Tower belonged to one of the richest families in Naxos, the Kokkos family.
 It is located in the northern part of Naxos, about six kilometers from the village of Apollonas.
 In Venetian times it used to be a lookout post for northwestern Naxos.
-It has a narrow, steep stone stairway which allows access to the second level through a hatch.
-There are also a few tiny windows, but all above the third storey.
-Close to it is the old monastery of the Holy Virgin where during the feast of the Dormition, women who had taken some sort of a vow used to attend the service after walking barefoot from Apollonas along rough paths.
+It has a narrow, steep stone stairway that allows access to the second level through a hatch.
+There are also a few tiny windows, all above the third story.
+Close to it is the old monastery of the Holy Virgin where, during the feast of the Dormition, women who had taken some kind of a vow used to attend the service after walking barefoot from Apollonas along rough paths.

 This tower is located in the village of Galanado, a few kilometers away from Naxos Town.
-It was the residential mansion of the Venetian noble family that lived there namely the Bellonias.
-From the tower, you can see a spectacular view of the whole of Naxos island.
-A local family still lives in the tower today.
-Next to this tower is the Church of St. John which has two altars separated by a double arch, one for the Greek Orthodox and one for the Roman Catholics of the island.
-This was a move on the part of the Venetians to maintain harmony between the two.
+It was the residential mansion of the Venetian noble family that lived there, namely the Bellonias.
+The tower offers a spectacular view of the whole of Naxos island.
+A local family still lives there today.
+Next to it lies the Church of Saint John, which has two altars separated by a double arch, one for the Greek Orthodox and one for the Roman Catholics of the island.
+That was a move on the part of the Venetians to maintain harmony between the two groups.

-This 17th Century tower is found close to the village of Melanes in Kournochori.
-Krispos staged a trap and murdered Duke Karkeri here.
+This 17th-century tower is situated in the village of Kourounochori.
+Crispos staged a trap and murdered Duke Karkeri there.

 Tower of Glezos (Crispi)

-The Tower of Glezos was built to protect the Kastro of Naxos.
-It stands near the northwestern gate of the Kastro and extends in parts along its northern and western side.
-It has four floors and is the only tower in Naxos that has a round tower attached to it.
-This tower also played home to the last Dukes.
-Today the tower has been given to the Archaeological Service by Mr. Petros Glezos which plans to use it as a Byzantine museum in the future.
-Many of the rooms are open to the public and offer a detailed fascinating view into the lives of the Venetians.
+The Tower of Glezos was constructed to protect Naxos' Kastro.
+It stands near the northwestern gate of the Kastro and extends in parts along its northern and western sides.
+It boasts four floors and is the only tower in Naxos with a round tower attached to it.
+The tower also constituted the home of the last Dukes.
+Today, it has been offered to the Archaeological Service by Mr. Petros Glezos, who plans to use it as a Byzantine museum in the future.
+Many of the rooms are open to the public and offer a detailed fascinating view of the lives of the Venetians.

 The Bazeos tower dates back to the 17th century.
 It is located on the main road linking Chora with the inland leading to the coast of Agiassos.
 Initially, it functioned as a monastery of the Holy Cross.
-However, in the first decades of the 19th century, the last of the monks abandoned it and it became the property of the newly founded Greek State.
+However, in the first decades of the 19th century, the last monks abandoned it, and became the property of the newly founded Greek State.
 By the end of the 19th century, however, the government sold the castle to the Bazeos family.
 They used the tower as a summer home and to store agricultural provisions.
-The last descendant of the Bazeos, Giorgos Marios Bazeos, recently restored the house and organizes the Naxos Festival every summer.
+The last descendant of the Bazeos, Giorgos Marios Bazeos, restored it and, ever since, the building hosts the Naxos Festival every summer.

-It is an impressive 17th Century tower located in the village of Apiranthos on the foothill of the mountain Fanari.
-It is built on a rock near the village entrance.
-It is made of a harder stone than marble.
-It is supported by a huge arch and is seated on the edge of a cliff.
-It used to be a private home belonging to the feudal barons and a very sturdily built one at that.
+That comprises an impressive 17th-century tower located in the village of Apiranthos on the foothill of mountain Fanari.
+It is built on a rock near the village's entrance.
+It is made of a type of stone harder than marble.
+It features a huge arch and is nestled on the edge of a cliff.
+It used to be a private home belonging to the feudal barons.

 This 17th Century is located in the Polihni area.
-Like most other Venetian towers, it has an advantageous view of the surrounding area.
-It is not really as decked up as some other towers and is pretty much just a stone fortress with a few windows high up on the tower and a number of slots that might have been used for guns by soldiers.
+Like most Venetian towers, it has an extensive view of the surrounding area.
+It is not really as decked up as some other towers and is pretty much just a stone fortress with a few windows high up on the tower and many slots that might have been used for guns by soldiers.

-This tower also called the Sfortsa-Kastri Tower is located at the Apiranthos village.
-After the revolution of 1821, this tower was immediately reverted to the families many of those that own these towers till date.
-This happened because Apiranthos was the first area of Naxos to be liberated from feudal rule.
+That tower is also called the Sfortsa-Kastri Tower.
+It lies in Apiranthos village.
+After the revolution of 1821, this tower was immediately reverted to the families of many of those who own these towers until this day.
+That happened because Apiranthos was the first area of Naxos liberated from feudal rule.

-This is a 17th Century tower located at Halki.
-It has three floors and was built by the Barotsi family and once disposed of a hanging bridge.
-One can also see a beautiful fountain made of marble here.
-This region was also one of the most important fiefs of the island.
+Gratsia tower is a 17th Century tower located at Halki.
+The building has three floors, was built by the Barozzi family, and was once disposed of as a hanging bridge.
+One can also admire a beautiful fountain made of marble.
+This region was also one of the most significant fiefs of the island.

-This tower is located in the center of the village of Filoti.
-It was built in 1650 by one of the most important and cruelest rulers of Naxos: the Barotsis.
+That tower is situated in the center of Filoti.
+It was built in 1650 by one of the cruelest rulers of Naxos: the Barozzis.
 This tower served as their residence for quite some time.

-This is one of the few towers that was not built by the Venetians.
-It was built by Markakis Politis who fought against the Franks from 1770 to 1802.
+The Markopolitis tower is one of the few towers not built by the Venetians but by a Greek named Markakis Politis, who fought against the Franks from 1770 to 1802.

-This 17th Century tower is found near the village of Melanes.
-It used to be a tower resort of the Jesuit monks.
-The tower is quite well preserved.
-These are just few of the many towers that are located in Naxos.
-Some of the other towers include the Aperanthou Tower, the Sommaripa Tower and the Bardani Tower.
-Each of these towers has a story to tell and offers a rich, historic, authentic experience.
+These are just a few of the many towers in Naxos.
+Additional towers include the Kokkos Tower and the Palaiologos Tower.
+Each of these structures has a story to tell and offers a rich, historical, and authentic experience.